techidaily/site-facebook/source/_posts/1719150171652-fb-status-active-or-offline-discover-and-track.md

  If it works, you've isolated the issue to only your computer.
 Try another browser to make sure that it's not an issue with your current one, and restart your computer to clear up any temporary issues.

- In case you can't open any websites on your network, see[how to troubleshoot your home internet connection](https://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) for help.
+ In case you can't open any websites on your network, see [how to troubleshoot your home internet connection](https://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) for help.

 ### 2\.
 Check an Outage Detector Website

  Once you've confirmed that your network connection is working properly, you should next check to see if other people have reported a problem accessing Facebook.
-There are plenty of websites to do this, such as[Downdetector](https://downdetector.com/) .
+There are plenty of websites to do this, such as [Downdetector](https://downdetector.com/) .

- On this page, search for "Facebook" using the bar at the top of the page, or click its name from the list below to open[Downdetector's Facebook hub](https://downdetector.com/status/facebook/) .
+ On this page, search for "Facebook" using the bar at the top of the page, or click its name from the list below to open [Downdetector's Facebook hub](https://downdetector.com/status/facebook/) .
 This includes a graph of how many people have reported issues accessing Facebook in the last 24 hours.
 Click**I have a problem with Facebook** to report your own issue.

 ![Facebook Downdetector](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/10/Facebook-Downdetector.png)

  If you see a spike in issues recently, chances are good that Facebook is down for everyone.
 Further down the page, you'll find a map of where people reported Facebook issues from, comments, and whether the issues are with the website, app, or server connections.

- For a second opinion, you can also check[Down for Everyone or Just Me](https://downforeveryoneorjustme.com/) , which is accessible via the shorter URL**downfor.io** .
+ For a second opinion, you can also check [Down for Everyone or Just Me](https://downforeveryoneorjustme.com/) , which is accessible via the shorter URL**downfor.io** .
 Here, enter a URL and the site will check if it's down globally.
 This makes it easy to see if Facebook is down everywhere or there's just a problem in your area (or on your network).

 ![Down For Everyone Facebook](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/10/Down-For-Everyone-Facebook.png)